How Long Does It Take to Get Over Your Ex? Timeline & Truth

 It’s one of the most common questions people ask themselves after a breakup.

-You may not even say it out loud, but you feel it constantly when the sadness returns:
+You may not even say it out loud, but you feel it whenever the sadness comes back:

 Shouldn’t I be further along by now?

 You look at the calendar.
-You measure months.
-You compare your heart to some invisible schedule you believe everyone else is following.
+You count weeks.
+You compare your healing to some invisible schedule you imagine everyone else is following.

 And when the ache is still there, it can feel like a personal failure.